- <div

 The Health and Wellness Center is offering students an opportunity to get involved with Wellness-related programs on campus:

 A Wellness Peer Educator is a paid position that will require 3-6 hours per week.
-Multiple positions will be available to begin in Fall 2018.

 Responsibilities of a Wellness Peer Educator:

 Arrange schedule to be able to attend a) training seminars at the beginning of the semester b) a Wellness Wednesday program at least one Wednesday a month and c) weekly mentorship meetings with staff members of the Health and Wellness Center.

 - Allot a few hours per week to be working on researching, prepping, or presenting educational programs to the campus community or other duties to improve and maintain the effectiveness of the Wellness Peer Education program, as assigned by the Health and Wellness Center staff.
 These activities could include:

 - Researching for upcoming programs